SvOlli/sorbus/doc/monitors.md

 - Y: index register Y
 - S: stack pointer (full stack pointer value is $01xx)

-The following dot is the input prompt.
+The following dot (`.`) is the input prompt.
+Note that there is no backspace available.
+The input needs to be canceled and then start anew.

 Available commands: